NASCAR: Founding

 At the end of the 1947 season, Bill France announced that there would be a series of meetings held at the Streamline Hotel in Florida, beginning on December 14, 1947.
 At 1:00 pm, France called to order the 35 men who represented the NCSCC on the top floor of the hotel.
 The meeting was the first of four seminars in which France would outline his vision of an organized group of race car drivers.
 The name originally chosen for the series was National Stock Car Racing Association; when it was pointed out that that name was already in use by a rival sanctioning body, "National Association for Stock Car Auto Racing", proposed by mechanic Red Vogt, was selected as the organization's name.

 NASCAR was founded by William France, Sr. on February 21, 1948 with the help of several other drivers of the time.
 The original plans for NASCAR included three distinct divisions: Modified, Roadster, and Strictly Stock.
-The Modified and Roadster classes were seen as more attractive to fans.
-It turned out that NASCAR fans wanted nothing to do with the roadsters, which fans perceived as a Northeast or Midwest series.
 The roadster division was quickly abandoned, while the modified division now operates as the NASCAR Whelen Modified Tour.
 The Strictly Stock division was put on hold as American automobile manufacturers were unable to produce family sedans quickly enough to keep up with post-World War II demand.
 The 1948 schedule featured 52 Modified dirt track races.
 The sanctioning body hosted its first event at Daytona Beach on February 15, 1948.
 Red Byron beat Marshall Teague in the Modified division race.
 Byron won the 1948 national championship.
 Things had changed dramatically by 1949, and the Strictly Stock division was able to debut with a 20 mi exhibition in February near Miami.